 Authentication

-Qwen Code supports two authentication methods:
+Qwen Code supports the following authentication methods:

 To report a bug from within the CLI, run /bug and include a short title and repro steps.